Duntisbourne Rouse

 Duntisbourne Rouse is a village and civil parish in Gloucestershire, England.
 It lies in the Cotswolds, an Area of Outstanding Natural Beauty.
 At the 2001 census, it had a population of 70.

 History

 Toponymy

 The village was recorded as Duntesburne in 1055 and Duntesborne in the 1086 Domesday Book, the name coming from the Old English for "stream of a man called Dunt".
 The manorial affix came from a family called le Rous, who were at one time the lords of the manor.
 By 1287, the village was known as Duntesbourn Rus.

 Governance

-The parishes of Duntisbourne Rouse and the neighbouring village of Duntisbourne Abbots are covered by a single 7-person council, the Duntisbournes Parish Council.
+The parishes of Duntisbourne Rouse and the neighbouring village of Duntisbourne Abbots are covered by Duntisbournes Parish Council.

-Duntisbourne Rouse is part of the Ermin ward of the district of Cotswold and is represented by Councillor Nicholas Parsons, a member of the Conservative Party.
-Duntisbourne Rouse is part of the constituency of Cotswold, represented at parliament by Conservative MP Geoffrey Clifton-Brown.
+Duntisbourne Rouse is part of the Ermin ward of the district of Cotswold and has one councillor.
+It is within the constituency of North Cotswolds, represented in parliament by Conservative MP Sir Geoffrey Clifton-Brown.
 It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020.